Special Naval Landing Forces

-or simply "Japanese marines" by a number of Western sources.
+or simply "Japanese marines" in the West.

 The IJN's marine paratroopers were designated as SNLF units, though they were operationally subordinated to the Imperial Japanese Navy Air Service.
 IJN armored units were generally subordinated to SNLF units and fielded a variety of light tanks, medium tanks and armored cars.

-The SNLF should not be confused with the Naval Landing Forces, which were primarily ad-hoc units of naval personnel formed into naval infantry units whom rarely performed proper amphibious operations and were primarily utilized in a defensive role ashore, particularly post-1942, though the SNLF were also employed in increasingly defensive roles as World War II came to a close.
+The SNLF are distinct from the Naval Landing Forces, which were primarily ad-hoc units of naval personnel formed into naval infantry units whom rarely performed proper amphibious operations and were primarily utilized in a defensive role ashore, particularly post-1942, though the SNLF were also employed in increasingly defensive roles as World War II came to a close.

 History

 Since the late Meiji Era, the IJN had naval landing forces or rikusentai formed from individual ships's crews, who received infantry training as part of their basic training, for special and/or temporary missions.
 In addition, troops from Naval Bases known as Kaiheidan could form a naval landing force.